erictung1999/cf-logs-downloader/README.md

 ## Prerequisites
 - You must have an active Cloudflare Enterprise zone in order to use Cloudflare Enterprise Log Share (ELS).
 - Make sure your Cloudflare user account has the permission to access Zone logs (particularly, Log Share Reader role).
 If you are unsure about that, contact your Administrator.
 If you are an Administrator already, no further action is required.
-- You need to create an API Token from the Cloudflare Dashboard to allow access to logs - https://dash.cloudflare.com/profile/api-tokens
+- You need to [create an API Token from the Cloudflare Dashboard](https://dash.cloudflare.com/profile/api-tokens) to allow access to logs.
 - Requires root access to your local machine.
 - Requires Python 3 to be installed in your local machine (tested with Python 3.69, but versions above/below 3.69 should work) - https://www.python.org/downloads/
 - Python "requests" library must be installed - install it using `pip3 install requests` command.